Where in your life are you sitting on the edge?

 I’m ready to play with my edges.

 Are you ready?

-Would love to hear where your edges are in your life, teaching and practice.
+Would love to hear which principle resonates with you and what your edges are, in your life, teaching and practice.
 Please share in the comments below. x

 Bonus: Click Here to Download a Printable Quick Reference Card of the 8 Principles or scroll below to save as jpg.